mvongjesda/01-Excel-Challenge/README.md

 2. What are some limitations of this dataset?

     a.
-Less than 10 years of data (from 2009-2017, don’t know if trends changed in 2018 or 2019)
+Less than 10 years of data (The dataset is from 2009-2017, so missing most recent data if trends have changed since then)

     b.
-Less than 5,000 campaigns (can be more)
+Less than 5,000 campaigns (more data can be used in future studies)

     c.
 We don’t know how much each backer donated
-3. What are some other possible tables and/or graphs that we could create?
-    a.
-Pie chart of the categories
-    b.
-Bar chart of the Countries each campaign was launched